Tony-K-Seby/ExpenseWise/README.md

 # ExpenseWise
-A digital banking platform with expense tracking feature.
+A website providing payment service with expense tracking feature.